Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Materials and Methods

 We measured the amount of time a user spent on a given web page by calculating the difference between the timestamp of the page in question and the next one they viewed.
-This measure is imperfect because we do not have a measure of active viewing.
+This measure is imperfect because we do not have a measure of eye gaze or a proxy for active viewing.
 Though some participants might rewind and rewatch videos more than once, we are more concerned about our measure overstating watch time due to users leaving their browser idling.
-We therefore refine this measure by capping the time spent measure at the length of the video in question (obtained from the YouTube API).
+We therefore refine this measure by capping our measure of time spent at the length of the video in question (obtained from the YouTube API).

-We measure which channels users subscribed to by looking at the HTML snapshots of the videos they watched.
-Specifically, we parsed the subscribe button from each HTML snapshot: ``Subscribe'' indicates that the participant was not subscribed to the video channel at the time the video was watched and ``Subscribed'' indicates that they were already subscribed.
+We measure which channels users subscribed to by extracting additional information from the HTML snapshots of the videos they watched.
+Specifically, we parsed the subscribe button from each HTML snapshot, which reads ``Subscribe'' when the participant was not subscribed to the video channel at the time the video was watched and ``Subscribed'' when they were already subscribed.
 Because we must use this indirect method to infer channel subscriptions, we do not know the full set of channels to which participants subscribe.
 In particular, not all recommended videos in our dataset were viewed by participants.
 As a result, we could not determine the subscription status for all recommended videos.

-We denote the web page that a participant viewed online immediately prior to viewing a YouTube video as the ``referrer.''
+We denote the web page that a participant viewed immediately prior to viewing a YouTube video as the ``referrer.''
 We are unable to measure HTTP \texttt{Referrer} headers using our browser extension, so instead we rely on browser activity data to identify referrers to YouTube videos.
 Using prior browsing history is a common proxy used to analyze people's behavior on the web \citep{guess2020exposure,wojcieszak2021avenues}.

+All analyses of the percentage of recommendations seen or followed are based on the full set of recommendations that we could extract from each video.
+The mean number of recommended videos captured was 17.9 and the median was 20, which aligns with the default number of recommendations shown on a YouTube video (20) at the time our study was conducted.